Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Neutron and nuclear matter at

+The $\theta$-dependence of the masses of the $\sigma$ and $\rho$ mesons have been calculated in Refs.~\cite{HanhartPelaezRios2008, Pelaez:2010sigmamass}.
+They find that, comparing $\theta = 0$ and $\theta = \pi$, the $\sigma$ mass decreases by about 6\% and the $\rho$ mass decreases by about 2\%.
+At low density, the RMFT EOS is dominated by the $\sigma$ meson and its modification is much larger than that of the vector mesons so we focus on the effect of modifying the scalar interaction.
 Note that the logarithmic derivative evaluated at the physical quark mass $K_\sigma = \dd \ln{m_\sigma}/\dd\ln{m_q} = d_\sigma / (2 + 2 d_\sigma)$.
 Scenario A, in which the nuclear forces are not modified, corresponds to $K_\sigma=0$.
 For positive $K_\sigma$, the $\sigma$ mass is lower, leading to a larger mean field value of the $\sigma$ field and a more attractive nuclear force.
 The limit $K_\sigma = 1 / 2$ corresponds to the $\sigma$ mass having the same dependence as the $\pi$ mass.
 The 6\% reduction to the $\sigma$ mass found in Refs.~\cite{HanhartPelaezRios2008, Pelaez:2010sigmamass} is reached for $K_\sigma = 0.08$.
-This is the value we will take in Scenario B. We also note that Ref.~\cite{Berengut:2013nh} found that $K_\sigma = 0.081\pm 0.007$.
-For Scenario C, we consider a more extreme modification to the nuclear force with $K_\sigma = 0.16$, which achieves the same binding for neutron matter found in our estimate from \ChiEFT.
+This is the value we adopt in Scenario B. We also note that Ref.~\cite{Berengut:2013nh} found that $K_\sigma = 0.081\pm 0.007$.
+For Scenario C, we consider a more extreme modification to the nuclear force with $K_\sigma = 0.16$, which achieves the same binding for neutron matter found in our most attractive estimate from \ChiEFT\ found for cutoff $\Lambda=500 \MeV$.
+These three scenarios together span the parameter space supported by our \ChiEFT calculation.
 We will refer to our three scenarios based on the value of $K_\sigma$ evaluated at the physical point, but the actual $\theta$-dependence is given by Eq.~\eqref{eq:defineKsigma} and $K_\sigma$ is not a constant when $\theta$ is varied.
 Scenarios B and C are tuned to the properties of axion condensed matter at $\theta = \pi$; $K_\sigma$ at the physical point is merely a convenient benchmark.
 The leading modification to the effective axion mass from this modification to the nuclear force is given by